 Robotic heart surgery and minimally invasive heart and vascular surgery involve a surgeon making one or more small incisions using specially designed instruments.
-It does not require cutting open the chest and dividing the breastbone, as does traditional heart surgery.
-Because it’s less invasive, this surgery offers many benefits including quicker recovery, less pain and trauma after surgery, and quicker return home.
+It doesn't require cutting open the chest and dividing the breastbone, as does traditional heart surgery.
+Because it’s less invasive, this surgery offers many benefits including quicker recovery, less pain after surgery and quicker return home.

 Our surgeons are also skilled in various types of open-heart surgeries, which require larger cuts in the chest and typically treat more complex or emergency conditions.
-One type of open procedures we perform is ventricular restoration surgery, in which the surgeon restores the heart to a more normal shape and size following a heart attack.
-Our cardiac surgeons are also experienced in performing septal myectomy, which they use to treat cardiomyopathy (thick heart muscle) by removing excess muscle from around the heart.
+One type of open procedure we perform is ventricular restoration surgery, in which the surgeon restores the heart to a more normal shape and size following a heart attack.
+Our cardiac surgeons are also experienced in performing septal myectomy, which they use to treat cardiomyopathy (a thickened heart muscle) by removing excess muscle from around the heart.

 World-class facilities and the full spectrum of treatments

 Heart surgery at the Ohio State Wexner Medical Center is performed at the world-class Richard M. Ross Heart Hospital, where we have dedicated heart surgery suites and an entire floor and staff dedicated to people recovering from heart surgery.
 This means our nurses and staff are acutely experienced in the unique recovery needs of those who have just had heart surgery.
 Read more about our surgical areas of expertise: